 One of my fondest memories of growing up was my father frying up a bunch of shrimp.
-My father had been stationed at Fort Polk in Louisiana (where I was born).
-In Louisiana, he learned to love shrimp, which he passed on to me.
+My father had been stationed at Fort Polk in Louisiana, which is where he learned the joy of shrimp.
+A trait that he passed on to me.

 What type of shrimp should I buy?